-The American India Foundation was founded in 2001 after the tragic devastation caused by the Gujarat earthquake in 2001 when President Bill Clinton and Prime Minister of India Atal Bihari Vajpayee recognized the need for a philanthropy platform that would connect the world’s two largest democracies and provide a trusted bridge for meaningful participation in India’s democratic and economic growth for both Americans and Indians.
-The American India Foundation has since built on this vision and worked on creating opportunities for India’s poor to live successful, productive lives while creating impactful change at a large scale, changing the lives of more than 3.1 million of India’s less fortunate.
+The American India Foundation was founded in 2001 after the tragic devastation caused by the Gujarat earthquake in 2001.
+President Bill Clinton and Prime Minister of India Atal Bihari Vajpayee, recognized the need for a philanthropy platform that would connect the world’s two largest democracies.
+Then provide a trusted bridge for meaningful participation in India’s democratic and economic growth for both Americans and Indians.
+The American India Foundation since built on this vision and worked on creating opportunities for India’s poor to live successful, productive lives.
+All while creating impactful change at a large scale, changing the lives of more than 3.1 million of India’s less fortunate.

-I had the opportunity to attend AIF’s New York gala in June 2016 and was fascinated by the DE program and the ways in which the organization has worked to scale the program to have tremendous impact on teacher education, and as a result, on students.
+I had the opportunity to attend AIF’s New York gala in June 2016 and became fascinated by the DE program.
+The ways in which the organization worked to scale the program to have tremendous impact on teacher education, and as a result, on students.
 As a STEM educator and researcher based in the US who is interested in improving social justice through STE(A)M Education, I was thrilled to learn about this impactful program that is spreading through various parts of India and improving educational quality through teacher education and thoughtful use of technology.
 This program is inspiring because of what it is achieving despite the scale of the problem it is addressing.

 I reached out to AIF who put me in contact with Sundar Krishnan, Director of the Digital Equalizer Program.
 Below is the first part of an email interview with him.

 Why do you do what you do – that is, head up the Digital Equalizer program at the America India Foundation?